fsharp/fsharp/README.md

 ### Continuous Integration Build

-A continuous integration build is set up with Travis.
+A continuous integration build is set up with Travis and AppVeyor.
 See above.

 ### Editing the Compiler with Visual Studio, Xamarin Studio or MonoDevelop